Croatia striker sees first half strike wrongly disallowed in what was otherwise an uneventful end to Wolves' Premier League home campaign

-Wolves’ first sight of goal came in the 26th minute from a set piece following a foul by John Heitinga on Kevin Soyle.
+Wolves’ first sight of goal came in the 26th minute from a set piece following a foul by John Heitinga on Kevin Doyle.
 Stephen Hunt took the free kick and found Christophe Berra at the back post, the defender rose above Sylvain Distin but was unable to keep his header down.

 Two minutes later the deadlock should have been broken but the assistant referee’s flag ruled out a perfectly good strike from Jelavic.
-The Croat was released behind the Wolves defense by Steven Pienaar and the striker calmly fired past De Vries in the Wolves goal, however the strike was ruled out for offside despite both Ronald Zubar and Stearman playing the striker onside.
+The Croat was released behind the Wolves defence by Steven Pienaar and the striker calmly fired past De Vries in the Wolves goal, however the strike was ruled out for offside despite both Ronald Zubar and Stearman playing the striker onside.

 Two minutes after the break Wolves should have scored but the opportunity fell to Stearman when the home side really needed a striker on the end of it.
-A free kick from Hunt found Fletcher unmarked on the right of the penalty area, he fired a header across goal towards Stearman at the back post but his attempt cleared the danger rather than test Tim Howard.
+A free kick from Hunt found Fletcher unmarked on the right of the penalty area, he fired a header across goal towards gangling centre half at the back post but his attempt cleared the danger rather than test Tim Howard.

 Moments later Everton also missed a gilt edged opportunity from inside the Wolves penalty area, Hibbert found himself in plenty of room on the right hand side and delivered a perfect cross onto the head of Fellaini but the Belgian headed over.

-In the 72nd minute Jelavic was presented with his best chance of the game as a header out of defense beat all the Wolves players and released the Croat.
+In the 72nd minute Jelavic was presented with his best chance of the game as a header out of defence beat all the Wolves players and released the Croat.
 He raced towards goal but dragged his shot wide of De Vries’ far post from the edge of the penalty area.